 So let’s talk about how to get to know your followers better so you can post things they’re more likely to see and engage with.
 For the sake of simplicity in this blog post, we’re going to focus on Twitter, but these tips will work for any channel you’re interested in, like Instagram or Facebook.

 First, have you seen our new follower analysis?
-We have a new report in our account Trackers that allows you learn more about your followers so you can better reach them.
-This new report includes a detailed data export with tons of intel you can use to target your content to your audience, which will lead to an increase in reach and engagement on your posts.
-You can use this export for everything that follows.
+We have a new report in our Twitter account Trackers that allows you learn more about your followers so you can better reach them.
+This new report includes tons of intel you can use to target your content to your audience, which should lead to an increase in reach and engagement on your posts.

 1. Find the right time to post.